FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 FGCU Schedule Analysis

-- The Eagles took down the Liberty Lady Flames (No. 88-ranked in our computer rankings) in a 70-53 win on January 2 -- their best victory of the season.
+- In their best win of the season, which took place on January 2, the Eagles beat the Liberty Lady Flames (No. 88 in our computer rankings) by a score of 70-53.

-- The Eagles have the most Quadrant 3 victories in the nation (13).
+- The Eagles have tied for the third-most Quadrant 3 wins in the country (11).

-- FGCU has 15 wins versus Quadrant 4 teams, tied for the 22nd-most in the nation.

 FGCU 2022-23 Best Wins